 Over the last 15 years, many advances have been made in breast cancer treatment.
-This can be both exciting and overwhelming.
-Once diagnosed with breast cancer, patients are sometimes confused by all of the options available to them.
+This can be overwhelming to patients.
+Once diagnosed with breast cancer, patients are sometimes confused by all the options available to them.
 What is the next step?
 What treatments do I need?
 Surgery?
 Radiation?
 Do I need chemotherapy?
 Hormonal therapy?

 Here are some of the surgical options available to patients who are diagnosed with breast cancer.
 It is important to remember each patient’s treatment course will be individualized based on their individual results.

-There are 2 main surgical options for breast cancer treatment: lumpectomy (also called breast conservation) vs. mastectomy.
+There are two main surgical options for breast cancer treatment: lumpectomy, also called breast conservation, and mastectomy.

-LUMPECTOMY is the surgical removal of the cancer and a small amount of normal breast tissue surrounding the cancer.
+Lumpectomy is the surgical removal of the cancer and a small amount of normal breast tissue surrounding the cancer.
 This is also referred to a partial mastectomy or breast conserving surgery.
-Majority of the time, radiation will follow a lumpectomy.
+A majority of the time, radiation will follow a lumpectomy.

-MASTECTOMY is the surgical removal of the entire breast, well actually about 90-95% of the breast tissue.
+Mastectomy is the surgical removal of the entire breast, more accurately about 90% to 95% of the breast tissue.
 Nowadays, there a many options available to women in regards to mastectomy.
 Classically, mastectomy resulted in a flat chest with a straight-line incision.
 Now, there are reconstruction options available that can be done at the same time.
-We offer nipple-sparing mastectomy, where we are able to save the entire skin envelope and nipple at the time of mastectomy.
+We offer nipple-sparing mastectomy, where we can save the entire skin envelope and nipple at the time of mastectomy.
 We also offer skin-sparing mastectomy, where the nipple is removed but majority of the skin envelope is preserved.

 What are the pros and cons of both options?

-Most women are able to choose between these options, so there are factors that can help you decide which one is a better option for you.
+Most women have some choice between these options, so there are a few factors that can help you decide which one is best for you.
 Questions to ask yourself when trying to make this decision include:

 - Do I want to save my breast?

-- How anxious are you about the cancer coming back?
+- How anxious am I about the cancer coming back?